Residual-Squeezing Mechanism of Mismatch in Inverse-Squeezing Kennedy Receivers

-In the preceding sections, we assumed that the IS module at the receiver could perfectly execute the $S(-r)$ operation, thereby precisely converting the squeezing resources into an enhanced energy gain.
-However, in practical experimental setups, deviations between the receiver's squeezing parameters and the input signal are inevitable due to factors such as optical loss, pump fluctuation, and phase locking errors.
-This phenomenon is referred to as squeezing mismatch (SM).
+In practical experimental setups, deviations between the receiver’s squeezing parameters and the input signal are inevitable due to factors such as finite calibration accuracy, pump fluctuations, and phase-locking errors.
+This phenomenon is referred to as squeezing mismatch.
 Without loss of generality, we adopt a simplified model where the transmitter performs perfect squeezing and the optical path is lossless, attributing all squeezing adaptation errors solely to the IS module.
-Let the squeezing parameter applied by the IS module be denoted as:
+We denote the squeezing parameter applied by the IS module by

 where $\Delta r$ represents the magnitude mismatch and $\Delta \theta$ represents the phase mismatch.
 Under ideal conditions, $\Delta r = \Delta \theta = 0$.